-Title of each class

-Name of exchange on which registered

-Common Stock, no par value per share

-The NASDAQ Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes No

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes No

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes

-No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes No

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer

-Accelerated filer

-Non-accelerated filer

-Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square no par value per share DAQ Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the regist rant is a well-known seasoned issue er, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the regist rant is not required to file reports pu ursuant to Section 13 or Section 15(d) of the ne Act.
+Yes □ No ⊠ for such shorter period that the regi equired to be filed by Section 13 or 15(d) astrant was required to file such reports), a Rule 405 of Regulation S-T during f any, every Interactive Data File required to orter period that the registrant was required to m 405 of Regulation S-K is not contained s incorporated by reference in Part III of the herein, and will not be contained, to the best nis Form 10-K or any amendment to this ler, a smaller reporting company or emerging "and "emerging growth company" in Rule Large accelerated filer $\ \square$ Accelerated filer \square Non-accelerated filer \square Smaller reporting company $oxtimes$ Emerging growth company $oxdot$

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes No

-The aggregate market value of the 23,240,620 shares of common stock held by non-affiliates of the registrant issued and outstanding as of June 30, 2017, the last business day of the registrant's most recently completed second fiscal quarter, was \$72,045,922.
+Yes □ No ⊠ The aggregate market value of the 23,240,620 shares of common stock held by non-affiliates of the registrant issued and outstanding as of June 30, 2017, the last business day of the registrant's most recently completed second fiscal quarter, was \$72,045,922.
 This amount is based on the closing price of the common stock on the Nasdaq Global Select Market of \$3.10 per share on June 30, 2017.
 Shares of common stock held by executive officers and directors and persons who own 5% or more of the outstanding common stock have been excluded since such persons may be deemed affiliates.
 This determination of affiliate status is not a determination for any other purpose.